|Tanespimycin in Treating Patients With Inoperable Locoregionally Advanced or Metastatic Thyroid Cancer

 V. Correlate the incidence rate of RAS, RAF, and RET mutations with clinical outcome in patients treated with this drug.

-- patients who have not progressed on treatment are followed every 3 months until disease progression and then every 6 months for up to 3 years from study entry.
+After completion of study treatment, patients are followed every 3 months until disease progression and then every 6 months for up to 3 years from study entry.

 - Diagnosis of thyroid carcinoma of 1 of the following types: